Project Report

 - Assignment scores

-- I used excel to clean the data.
-This was extreamly time consuming and overall, the data was not not “flexable” meaning I couldnt easily use different technologies.
-I used helper rows for calculations.
-It got the job done…
+I used excel to clean the data.
+This was very time consuming and overall, the data was not “flexable” meaning it only worked for excel and not compatible with other tech tools.
+I applied a strategy of using a helper rows to perform calculations.
+It got the job done but again the process seemed messy.

-- Next I wanted to use power BI but the current data structure was not compatible.
-With Python, I normalized the structure into 3 tables.
+After my initial analysis, I wanted to use power BI to perform further analysis but the data structure was not compatible.
+I wrote a Python script to normalized the structure into 3 tables:

 - Assignment points Table: Assignment name, unit, category, points possible.